ajensenwaud/dbs-tools/README.md

 This is perl 5, version 34, subversion 0 (v5.34.0) built for x86_64-linux-gnu-thread-multi
 (with 50 registered patches, see perl -V for more detail)

-Copyright 1987-2021, Larry Wall

-Perl may be copied only under the terms of either the Artistic License or the GNU General Public License, which may be found in the Perl 5 source kit.

-Complete documentation for Perl, including FAQ lists, should be found on this system using "man perl" or "perldoc perl".
-If you have access to the Internet, point your browser at http://www.perl.org/, the Perl Home Page.
 ```

 Clone the repo: